20 mins read

 - The report’s release date

-- The current schedule progress as measured against the project’s agreed baseline construction program
+- The current schedule progress is measured against the project’s agreed-upon baseline construction program

 - A current cost vs budget comparison or Cost Value Reconciliation (CVR) report

-- The current scope compared to the agreed scope
+- The current scope compared to the agreed-upon scope

 - An updated risk overview